sselfridge/Dev-Refresh/README.md

 # To Access Local Files:

 Extensions by default aren't allowed to access the locals files at all.
-To enable this on local files you must allow it in the chromes extension.
+To enable this on local files you must allow it in the chrome extension settings.

 1. Right Click the Dev Refresh extension icon then click 'Manage Extensions'